bmacher/bmacher/README.md

 # Hi there 👋

 my name is Benjamin and the wonderful city of [Dresden](https://www.dresden.de/en/tourism/tourism.php) (Germany) is where I am living.
 I’ve been working as a Cloud Software Developer for [Volkswagen](https://github.com/volkswagen) since 2019.
-I mainly work on [AWS](https://github.com/aws) and with [TypeScript](https://github.com/microsoft/TypeScript) & [JavaScript]().
+I mainly work on [AWS](https://github.com/aws) and with [TypeScript](https://github.com/microsoft/TypeScript).
 If I happen to develop a frontend, I always use [Vue.js](https://github.com/vuejs).

 I also write technical articles from time to time, if you are interesting in reading, take a look at https://bmacher.medium.com.